myleslinder/myplanetdigital/src/documents/people/Benjamin_Woll.html.md

 ---
 title: "Benjamin Woll"
 role: "Product Owner"
-tagList: ["people"]
+tagList: ["people", "business"]
 skill: "Drupal, Agile, Consulting"
-quote: "Advanced technology is indistinguishable from magic."
+summary: "Advanced technology is indistinguishable from magic."
 coverImageUrl: ""
-authorImageUrl: "/images/avatar/Benjamin_Woll.png"
+authorImageUrl: "/images/avatar/ben-w.jpg"
 twitter: "http://twitter.com/benjamin_woll"
 dribbble:
 linkedin: "http://www.linkedin.com/pub/benjamin-woll/40/497/4a0"
 github: "https://github.com/benjamin-woll"
-layout: default
+layout: employee
-summary: Benenenenenennen
-additionalLayouts: data
-size: "2x1"
+date: "2011-11-16"
 ---

-## Who I Am
+## Who I am

 Early adopter!
 I like to test and play with new technologies before they have proven their worth.
 If you don’t quite know what you need or want I will help you refine it.
 The intersection between technology and user experience is where you’ll find me.